 The German Catholic Church was thrown into turmoil last year as hundreds came forward saying they were abused as minors between the 1950s and the 1980s amid allegations the crimes were swept under the carpet.

-Over the past year, large-scale paedophilia scandals have shaken the Catholic Church in a number of countries, including Ireland, Austria, Belgium, the United States and the pope's native Germany.
+Over the past year, large-scale paedophilia scandals have shaken the Catholic Church in a number of countries, including Ireland, Austria, Belgium and the United States.